-■ For a further discussion as to specific actions that were completed, deleted, or deferred, please refer to the Plan Update and to Appendix D. Which presents a matrix that provides an overview of all mitigation actions included in the 2014 Plan that were either completed, removed, or remain valid.
+For a further discussion as to specific actions that were completed, deleted or deferred, please refer to Section 6.6 of the Plan Update and to Appendix D. Appendix D presents a matrix that provides an overview of all mitigation actions included in the 2014 Plan that were either completed, removed or remainvalid.